FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 13th March, 2016; (b) Conference on the Seanad and the Councillor held in Wexford on

-15th/16th April, 2016; (c) Open House Information Session on Lobbying Regulation held in--- 16
+15th/16th April, 2016; (c) Open House Information Session on Lobbying Regulation held in
+---
+16

 Dublin on 19th April, 2016; (d) Conference on 2014 Freedom of Information Act and W.R.C.